momibun926/redmine_team_resource/README.md

-# Team recource monitoring Plugin
+# Team resource monitoring Plugin

 This plugin provides the function of summarize resource by specify projects.